A few months ago I visited the port of Amber Cove in the Dominican Republic for the first time during a seven-night sailing on Carnival Breeze.

 About Amber Cove

-Amber Cove is a popular stop on Carnival’s Eastern Caribbean cruise itineraries, thanks to its relatively close proximity to stops like Grand Turk and San Juan.
-It’s not an island itself—think of it more as a slice of paradise in the Dominican Republic carved out exclusively for cruisers.
+Located on the north coast of the Dominican Republic in the city of Puerto Plata, Amber Cove is a popular stop on Carnival’s Eastern Caribbean cruise itineraries, thanks to its relatively close proximity to stops like Grand Turk and San Juan, Puerto Rico.

-After an $85 million investment by Carnival Corporation, Amber Cove opened in 2015 as a new port of call for Carnival Cruise Line, Princess Cruises, Holland America Line, Costa Cruises, and all who sail under the Carnival brand.
+After an $85 million investment by Carnival Corporation, Amber Cove opened in 2015 as a new port complex for Carnival Cruise Line, Princess Cruises, Holland America Line, Costa Cruises, and all who sail under the Carnival brand.

 Arriving at the Cruise Port

 If you can, try to go outside and watch the ship pull into Amber Cove.
-There’s something magical about watching the Dominican mountains grow closer as the ship inches toward the pier.
-You feel like you’ve stepped right into the jungle of Jurassic Park, which makes sense when you learn that some of that movie was filmed in the nearby town of Puerto Plata.
+There’s something magical about watching the Dominican mountains and palm trees grow closer as the ship inches toward the pier.
+You feel like you’ve stepped right into the jungle of Jurassic Park, which makes sense when you learn that some of that movie was filmed in Puerto Plata.